 We were sitting to the right of the goal posts in moderately priced seats adjacent to a sprinkling of Lions supporters.
-While I marvelled at the speed and skills of the players, many spectators chose to be away buying food and drink for much of the game.
-I wondered why they even bothered going to the footy.
+I marvelled at the speed and skills of the players at the footy.

 From a distance Blundstone Arena looked impressive and I was looking forward to the atmosphere of a near full stadium.
 North Melbourne was playing the West Coast Eagles with both pushing hard to improve their aspirations for the finals.

 I wouldn’t attend the footy in Hobart again without a reserved seat.
 However, the 2013 Blundstone Arena redevelopment plans have recently been given the green light.
 The upgrade will increase the capacity of the ground by 5,000 and promises to improve spectator facilities.

 Now let’s have a look at the Tasmanian footy fixture for 2013: